DEFRA/ffc-kubernetes-configuration/README.md

 ## Priority Classes

-Priority classes help kubernetes understand which resources it would shut down in the event that it's over utilized.
+Priority classes help kubernetes understand which resources it would shut down in the event that it's over utilised.

 Without Priority classes a default value of 0 is given and they would be the first closed during preemption.